dreamineering/business-administration/docs/business-administration/productivity/README.md

 ---
 title: Productivity
+auditAudience:
+auditDesiredAction:
+auditEthos:
+auditPathos:
+auditLogos:
+auditKairos:
 ---

 # Productivity

+Planning, communication and accountability.

 Time is your greatest asset, never undervalue it.
+In a small practice owners need to remember they are managing a business, not working in a job.
+So management of all aspects of the business should carry equal weight with quality of treatment.
+It can be argued that this is also a very common reason for business failure: The owner is more comfortable "doing" and so ignores other important aspects of management.

 - [Hold Better Meetings](./hold-better-meetings.md)
 - [File Management](./file-management.md)